 Birth control has widespread support.
 For one, nearly all women (99%) who have ever had sex with men have used contraceptives at some point in their lives.

 The majority of adults (76%), believe that birth control is a basic part of women’s health care.
-Further, 86% of adults support access to all birth control methods, with broad support regardless of race, region, and political affiliation.
+Further, 86% of adults support access to all birth control methods, with broad support regardless of race, region and political affiliation.

 Access to contraception is more important than ever.